-- 24. Pooling CBRN Capabilities.
+- 19. Multinational Cyber Defence Capability Development (MNCD2).
+This project will facilitate the development of cyber defence capabilities within NATO nations to prepare for, prevent, detect, respond to and recover from attacks that could affect confidentiality, integrity and availability of information. - 20.
+Harbour Protection.
+This project will provide a deployable multinational harbour protection capability to protect vessels and infrastructure.
+The capability is based on a modular system that can be tailored to specific operational situations. - 21.
+Pooling CBRN Capabilities.
 This project will pool existing national chemical, biological, radioactive and nuclear (CBRN) protective capabilities to create a multinational CBRN battalion framework and to conduct multinational training and exercises.
-The project will increase the number of CBRN battalions and improve interoperability through exercises and training. - 25.
+The project will increase the number of CBRN battalions and improve interoperability through exercises and training. - 22.
 Development of Personnel Reserve Capabilities.
 This project will develop cost-effective personnel reserve capabilities that can be used either domestically or in multi-national operations.
-This will include multinational training and educational programmes with participating nations. - 26.
+This will include multinational training and educational programmes with participating nations. - 23.
 Alliance Defence Analysis and Planning for Transformation (ADAPT).
 The ADAPT project will provide contributing nations with access to common analytic expertise in defence planning.
-It will contribute to more interoperability, a better balance of defence investment decisions and efficiencies through economies of scale. - 27.
+It will contribute to more interoperability, a better balance of defence investment decisions and efficiencies through economies of scale. - 24.
 Defensive Aids Suite (DAS).
-The project will enhance interoperability between threat warning/detection and counter-measure systems necessary to protect aircraft in a combat environment.
-Expected benefits will be increased allied interoperability, higher operational flexibility within fleets and cost savings.
+The project will enhance interoperability between threat warning/detection and countermeasure systems necessary to protect aircraft against threats they are likely to encounter in a combat environment.
+Expected benefits will be increased allied interoperability, higher operational flexibility within fleets and cost savings."